Man ‘murdered couple before freezing some remains and bringing rest to bridge’

 Yostin Andres Mosquera is accused of killing Albert Alfonso and Paul Longworth in London.

-A man “decapitated and dismembered” a couple before freezing parts of their remains and bringing the rest in suitcases to the Clifton Suspension Bridge in Bristol, a court has heard.
+A man “decapitated and dismembered” a couple, froze parts of their remains and brought the rest in suitcases to the Clifton Suspension Bridge in Bristol before stealing from them, a court has heard.

 Yostin Andres Mosquera faces trial for the murders of Albert Alfonso, 62, and Paul Longworth, 71, on July 8 last year in the flat the two shared in Scotts Road, Shepherd’s Bush, west London.

+Mr Alfonso was stabbed to death while being filmed, with footage recording Mosquera, 35, singing and dancing in the aftermath of the attack, the Old Bailey heard.

-The defendant, 35, wearing a white shirt and blue jeans, admitted the manslaughter of Mr Alfonso during a hearing at the Old Bailey on Tuesday, but denies and is being tried on both charges of murder.
+The defendant, wearing a white shirt and blue jeans, admitted the manslaughter of Mr Alfonso during a hearing at the court on Tuesday, but denies and is being tried on both charges of murder.

 Prosecutor Deanna Heer KC told jurors at the Old Bailey on Wednesday that Mosquera “could hardly deny” killing Mr Alfonso, telling them the attack took place while the defendant and Mr Alfonso were having sex – with both the sex and the killing recorded on film.